Triang-jyed-driung/i8muon/README.md

 3. **Autotune overhead.** When `autotune=True`, the first step triggers TileLang's autotuner to benchmark candidate tile configurations for each kernel family.
 The total duration is approximately 10 minutes, depending on CPU speed and the number of distinct matrix shapes in the model.
 For LLM training where only 4 to 6 distinct weight-matrix shapes exist, enabling autotune is recommended because the one-time cost is amortized over millions of steps.
 For models with many different shapes (e.g., heterogeneous architectures with dozens of unique layer dimensions), the overhead may not be worth it.
 Set `autotune=False` to skip tuning and use default tile sizes instead.

-4. **No distributed support in this codebase.** The optimizer itself is compatible with standard PyTorch distributed training (each rank runs its own Muon step independently), but the CIFAR-10 demo and test suite are single-GPU.
+4. **No tensor-parallel distributed support yet.** The optimizer itself is compatible with standard PyTorch DDP (each rank runs its own Muon step independently), but the CIFAR-10 demo and test suite are single-GPU.

 ## References